davidvaughan86/davidvaughan86/README.md

 ![postgresql (1)](https://user-images.githubusercontent.com/72748788/115798673-ccbf8680-a3a4-11eb-841e-65d622c1aa13.png)
 ![python (2)](https://user-images.githubusercontent.com/72748788/115798665-c7fad280-a3a4-11eb-862a-9ce9f704b53d.png)

  At the end of the day I'm a personable and talented young man with a big imagination.
 I hope to someday create a technology that will allow users to project the images in their brains and possibly even dreams.
+I'm also very interested in health and education and building practical software that will help people.
 Until then, I'll be here - coding along with you.
 Happy Githubbing!

 ![image0 (1)](https://user-images.githubusercontent.com/72748788/115801388-9dac1380-a3aa-11eb-803a-e7e03f146bd4.jpeg)